anntzer/defopt/README.rst

 defopt will:

-- Allow functions to be run from code and the command line without modification
+- Allow functions to be run from code and the command line without modification.
-- Reward you for documenting your functions
+- Reward you for documenting your functions.
-- Save you from writing, testing and maintaining argument parsing code
+- Save you from writing, testing and maintaining argument parsing code.

 defopt will not:

-- Modify your functions in any way
+- Modify your functions in any way.
-- Allow you to build highly complex or customized command line tools
+- Allow you to build highly complex or customized command line tools.

 If you want total control over how your command line looks or behaves, try docopt_, click_ or argh_.
 If you just want to write Python code and leave the